Why a Health Savings Account Is Important for 20-Somethings

 3. Max it out on top of your 401(k) or IRA

-If you’re making some big bucks and you’ve got a 401(k) or IRA, an HSA can be the icing on your retirement savings cake.
+If you're making some big bucks and you've got a 401(k) or IRA, an HSA can be the icing on your retirement savings cake.
 The IRS allows you to contribute the full amount to each of these accounts in the same tax year with no penalty.
-For 2015, the cap on 401(k) contributions is set at $18,000 and you can put an extra $5,500 into an IRA.
+For 2023, the cap on 401(k) contributions is set at $22,500 and you can put an $30,000 0if you're over 50.
+The annual contribution limit for an IRA in 2023 is $6,500, or $7,500 if you’re 50 or older.
+And you can make contributions to an IRA for 2024 until April 15, 2024.

 Let's assume that Kate eventually lands a plum gig making $100,000 a year.
 She doesn't have any debt and her expenses are low so she can afford to funnel a big chunk of her income into savings.
 She maxes out her 401(k), along with a Roth IRA and her HSA to the tune of $26,850, not including whatever her employer matches.
 If she can do that every year for 10 years, she'd have more than $250,000 saved, not counting anything her employer puts in.
 Even better, the money she puts in her 401(k) and health savings account is tax-deductible, which means she could owe less or get a bigger refund when it's time to file.